 Welcome to the home of Dwight D. “Ike” and Mamie Eisenhower.
-How befitting that a distinguished military leader and the 34th president of the United States, would make his home next some some of our nation’s most sacred grounds at Gettysburg.
+How befitting that a distinguished military leader and the 34th president of the United States, would make his home next to some of our nation’s most sacred grounds at Gettysburg, Pennsylvania.

 We had made reservations to tour the house but were notified shortly thereafter by e-mail that the house had been closed due to Covid – very disappointing.
 Since the grounds are open to visitors, we decided to stop by and see the property anyway.
 Fortunately, we arrived in time to join a ranger talk which was extremely interesting and took the sting out of not getting to tour the house.
 The farm, which was visited by several world leaders and other dignitaries, is only 10 minutes from Camp David and 30 minutes from Washington by helicopter.
 This would have been an extreme convenience to the president.